Apply for financial aid

 - California community colleges and most California high schools automatically submit students' GPAs for Cal Grants.
-Check with your school to make sure; if they don't automatically submit your GPA, download the Cal Grant GPA Verification Form and have your school submit it to the California Student Aid Commission.
+Check with your school to make sure; if they don't automatically submit your GPA, download the Cal Grant GPA Verification Form or the Non-SSN GPA Verification form for Cal Grants (for undocumented students) and have your school submit it to the California Student Aid Commission.

 The FAFSA or California Dream Act Application and Cal Grant GPA Verification Form must be completed and filed (postmarked) between January 1 and March 2, 2015.

 Don't wait until you're accepted to UC or until you or your family have filed your income taxes to apply for financial aid.

 All of the information you submit will help UC determine the amount and type of financial aid you receive.
 Each UC campus to which you have been accepted will calculate your aid and send you an electronic financial aid award offer.

 Here's what you should do after applying to keep the financial aid process on track: